w-k/secret-santa/README.md

 ## Prerequisites

-Requires openssl to be installed.
+Requires openssl to be available.

 ## Installation

+[Install Go](https://golang.org/doc/install) if you haven't already, and get this package:

 ```bash
 go get github.com/w-k/secret-santa